adunderwood/Flower-War/APOCALYPSE.md

 ## Cortez' Invasion:

-Each player battles against Cortez' invasion force every turn throughout the apocalypse by rolling 1D against Cortez.
+Skulls are still collected per turn, but each player battles against Cortez' invasion force every turn throughout the apocalypse by rolling 1D against Cortez.
 Due to thier superior weaponry, Cortez' army always rolls a 5.
 Skulls lost to Cortez in battle are removed from play and cannot be sacrificed.
 Cards and bonuses still apply.

 ### Apocalypse Effects